President & CEO of NeighborWorks NEPA to Deliver Commencement Address

 Mr. Ergott resides in Tunkhannock with his wife, Sara, and their two children.

-Katie Leonard Promoted to Executive Vice President
+Katie Pittelli Promoted to Executive Vice President

-Johnson College is proud to announce the promotion of Katie Leonard to Executive Vice President.
+Johnson College is proud to announce the promotion of Katie Pittelli to Executive Vice President.
 Ms. Leonard began her tenure at the College in January of 2007 as the College’s Coordinator of Grants and Annual Fund.
 From there, she had continued success in the areas of fundraising and community outreach which led her to become the Director of Development, Director of Institutional Advancement, and then on to Vice President of Institutional Advancement and Senior Vice President of College Advancement.
 Over the last nine years, Ms. Leonard’s KL0007contributions to the College have been innumerable.
 In her time with the College, Ms. Leonard formed industry relationships, reestablished the alumni program, increased annual giving, and initiated the College’s rebranding in 2011.
 She executed the College’s first-ever capital campaign in 2013 which raised comprehensively $5.1 million to build the new Health Science Technology Center on campus, the largest building project to date.

 Dr. Ann L. Pipinski, President and CEO of Johnson College commended Katie on her leadership abilities at the College.
 “Katie is flexible and agile, she is also proactive.”
 Dr. Pipinski also said “when you put a task in Katie’s hands, it always gets done.
 She does quality work while always keeping things fun and exciting.”